 The bulldozers are waiting and a potentially disastrous superhighway project is on hold for now.
 The indigenous people of Nigeria’s Cross River State are fighting for their community forest.
 They are in it for the long haul, and they need all the support they can get.

 Urgent: Palawan’s activists need our help

 The situation on the Philippine island of Palawan is deteriorating: those openly opposed to the destruction of valuable ecosystems for plantations are receiving death threats.
 Yet the people are determined to stand up against land grabbing by agribusiness firms being backed by the government.
 Please help them to protect Palawan’s forests.

 Chimpanzees are our closest relatives – yet humans have driven them to the brink of extinction in West Africa.
 Protecting their habitat is crucial to their survival.
 Our goal is to stake out at least 100,000 hectares as protected habitat for chimpanzees, pygmy hippos and forest elephants.

 On a typical day, veterinarians of International Animal Rescue (IAR) make their way through choking smoke, weighed down with medical supplies, a safety net, animal carrier and face masks.
 They are called out almost daily to rescue orangutans and other animals trapped by forest fires and attend to their medical needs.

 Peru: buying rainforest for a protected area

-A cacao corporation is currently clearing rainforest land in the middle of the Peruvian Amazon for a vast industrial plantation – against the will of local villagers.
-They want to rescue their environment and urgently need our support to buy rainforest land for a protected area.
-Let's help them keep the land out of the hands of the cacao barons.
+A cocoa corporation is clearing rainforest land in the middle of the Peruvian Amazon for a vast industrial plantation – against the will of local villagers.
+They urgently need our support to buy rainforest land for protected areas to block the expansion of the plantation.
+Help them keep the forest out of the hands of the cocoa barons.

 Philippines: mangrove reforestation